HoTT/EPIT-2020/README.md

 We will also have two shorter lectures on:

   * The Arend Proof Assistant by Valery Isaev
-  * Directed Homotopy Theory by Paige North
+  * Directed Homotopy Type Theory by Paige North

 **The program of the week will be lectures/exercise sessions from 2pm to 6.30pm (UTC+2).
 We will organize virtual social events in the evening.**